 Miriam García García

-PhD in Architecture, Landscaper, Urbanist technician and director of LANDLAB, laboratory of landscapes, office with base in Barcelona.
-From her I collaborate in different projects destined to the promotion and development of the spatial planning, the landscape and the urban design.
+PhD in Architecture, Landscape Architect, Urban Planner, Founder and Director of LAND LAB - landscape laboratory.
+S.L., office based in Barcelona.
+I collaborate from the studio in different projects destined to the promotion and development of spatial planning, landscape, urban design and its adaptation to climate change.
 Many of these works have national and international recognition such as the Prize of the XII Spanish Biennial of Architecture and Urbanism or Good Practice 2012 of the Un-Habitat Committee.
-In addition to this professional experience, I worked in the public administration of the Government of Cantabria, as head of the General Directorate of Urbanism and Territorial Planning, at the beginning of my career (2003-2007).
+In addition to this professional experience, I worked at the public administration for the Government of Cantabria, as head of the General Directorate of Urbanism and Territorial Planning, at the beginning of my career (2003-2007).

 My research and professional practice are linked to landscape and ecology as drivers of change in plans and projects at multiple scales.
 In this sense, many of the studies and projects focus on the resilience of coastal environments, urban or metropolitan, to the effects of climate change.
 My doctoral thesis: Towards the synthetic Metamorphosis of the coast.
-Designing Resilient Landscapes (2017) has won the Extraordinary Prize for Doctoral Theses from the Polytechnic University of Madrid (academic year 16/17), Honorable Mention from the 2nd European Prize Manuel de Solà-Morales (2019), as well as being selected to form part of the Spanish pavilion at the 16th Architecture Biennial held in Venice in 2018 and awarded in the XII Edition of the Biennial Thesis of Architecture organized by Arquia Foundation (2019).
+Designing Resilient Landscapes (2017) has won the Extraordinary Prize for Doctoral Theses from the Polytechnic University of Madrid (academic year 16/17), Honorable Mention from the 2nd European Prize Manuel de Solà-Morales (2019), selected to form part of the Spanish pavilion at the 16th Architecture Biennial held in Venice in 2018 and awarded in the XII Edition of the Biennial Thesis of Architecture organized by Arquia Foundation (2019).
 Author of numerous articles in national and international books and scientific journals.
 I collaborate in numerous research projects and socio-ecological activism, such as European Ideas Lab.

 I am also a Member of the Assembly for Neutral Climate and Intelligent Cities of the European Commission and of the Scientific Committee of Europan Europe, furthermore I am consulting to different organizations in planification processes and resilient adaptation for cities and regions to the climate change effects.